Meningococcal B (Men-B) vaccine

 The vaccine is also recommended, but not provided free for:

-If you want to be protected against meningococcal B disease, you may purchase the vaccine at some travel clinics and pharmacies.
+If you want to be protected against meningococcal B disease, you can buy the vaccine at most pharmacies and travel clinics.

 It is important to keep a record of all immunizations received.